LordEvron/lordevron.github.io/_posts/2018-10-29-where-are-they.md

 We don't yet know the answer.
 But if the second scenario is correct, we should be extremely cautious about our own actions.

-Finally, for those who believe aliens are already among us, I'll quote a common scientific refrain: "It's never aliens—until it is."
+Finally, for those who believe aliens are already among us, I'll quote a common scientific refrain: "It's never aliens until it is."
 In other words, always look for simpler explanations first.

 See you in the next article!